Muskan-Goyal-1/Caesar_Cipher_Tool/README.md

 Navigate to the directory containing the caesar.cpp file and compile it using the following command:

-sh
-g++ caesar.cpp -o caesar
+g++ caesar.cpp -o caesar.exe -static

 ### 2\.
 Execution

 Run the compiled program from your terminal:

-sh
-./caesar
+./caesar.exe

 ### 3\.
 On-Screen Instructions